clothes moths

 How to Get Rid of Clothing Moths - Dr. Killigan's

-Clothing moths are pests that can do considerable damage.
-They nest in a family's heirloom, lay eggs in your vicuña pull-on sweater—which only happens to be the finest and rarest wool in the world—and embarrass you at a dinner party.
-You had no idea that there were holes in the delicate blue wool scarf that you had wrapped around your neck.
+Clothing moths—or clothes moths—can do considerable damage.
+They may nest in a family's heirloom, lay eggs in your vicuña pull-on sweater—which only happens to be the finest and rarest wool in the world—and embarrass you at dinner by revealing holes in your scarf.

-Six steps to get rid of clothing moths
+Six steps to get rid of clothes moths

-1. Access the situation & identify the winged pest
+1. Assess the situation & identify the winged pest

-Is my moth a weak flier, tending to flutter about rather than fly in a direct pattern?
+1. Is my moth a weak flyer, tending to flutter about rather than fly in a direct pattern?

-Does it have tiny tufts of golden or reddish hair on its heads?
-(You’ll need to actually catch one to find out.
+3. Does it have tiny tufts of golden or reddish hair on its head?
+(You’ll need to catch one to find out.
 A magnifying glass may be helpful.
 Remember: They don’t bite.)

 2. Discard particularly infested items

-Once you can confidently say "yes, it’s a clothing moth," it’s time to meticulously go through your wardrobe.
-The reason I write "meticulously" is because clothing moth larvae, though they will not eat synthetic fibers, they will eat through them to burrow into the natural fibers underneath, which includes much more than just your wool sweater.
+Once you can confidently say "it’s a clothing moth," meticulously go through your wardrobe.
+The reason I write "meticulously" is that clothing moth larvae—though they will not eat synthetic fibers—will eat through them to burrow into the natural fibers underneath, which includes much more than just your wool sweater.
 They’re not called "wool moths" after all.

 3. Thoroughly clean the clothes you keep